Massachusetts: Agriculture

+As of 2022, there were 7,083 farms in Massachusetts whose products sold had a market value of around $607 million.
+The farms encompassed a total of 464,451 acre, averaging 66 acre apiece.
+Greenhouse, floriculture, and sod products—including the ornamental market—make up more than one third of the state's agricultural output.
+Massachusetts is also the second highest domestic producer of cranberries.
+Sweet corn and apples are also produced in large quantities.
+Fruit cultivation is an important part of the state's agricultural revenues, and Massachusetts is the second-largest cranberry-producing state after Wisconsin.

 Transportation

-Massachusetts has 10 regional metropolitan planning organizations and three non-metropolitan planning organizations covering the remainder of the state; statewide planning is handled by the Massachusetts Department of Transportation.
+For federal funding purposes, Massachusetts has 10 regional metropolitan planning organizations and three non-metropolitan planning organizations covering the remainder of the state; statewide planning is handled by the Massachusetts Department of Transportation.
 Transportation is the single largest source of greenhouse gas emissions by economic sector in Massachusetts.

 Regional public transportation

 The Massachusetts Bay Transportation Authority (MBTA), also known as "The T", operates public transportation in the form of subway, bus, and ferry systems in the Metro Boston area.

 Fifteen other regional transit authorities provide public transportation in the form of bus services in the rest of the state.
 Four heritage railways are also in operation: